 “It is best to do low impact cardio 30-40 min before iftar (the meal after sunset), or as close as possible to iftar in order to best hit the fat burning zone.”

-How can you ensure sufficient sleep and recovery?
+How can you ensure sufficient sleep and maintain energy?

-Ibaa: “In Ramadan, people rarely get a full 7-8 hours sleep, they tend to have 4 to 5 hours between dawn and morning, then they might take a nap between noon and sunset according to their work shift, and other commitments.”
+Ibaa: “In Ramadan, people rarely get a full 7 to 8 hours sleep, they tend to have 4 to 5 hours between dawn and morning, then they might take a nap between noon and sunset according to their work shift, and other commitments.
+I try to go to bed as early as possible.
+Although night outings are tempting in Ramadan, I try to shift those to the weekend so I can sleep during the day if I feel I need to.
+If you sleep well, it will help with your mental focus.
+In fact, you will be surprised how focused you are when your stomach is not struggling to digest that glazed custard donut!”

 Rabab: “It’s not uncommon for sleep to be insufficient and of bad quality, which reflects negatively on exercise performance.
 So it’s good to focus on sleep and recovery whenever you can.”